 Dr Becky Laidlaw

-Becky works as a marine ornithologist for Natural Resources Wales, where she provides technical and specialist ornithology advice relating to marine developments.
+Becky works as a marine industries specialist advisor for Natural Resources Wales.
 Becky has previously worked on breeding waders, with roles at the University of East Anglia, University of Iceland and the RSPB.
 Her PhD explored habitat management options to minimise predation of breeding waders in lowland wet grasslands, and she carried this forward to further research on wader nest predation in England and in Iceland.
 This led to her organising a predator management workshop, which identified and prioritised the key knowledge gaps for predator studies in breeding waders.
 Becky is currently part of the Scientific Organising Committee for the 2022 BOU Annual Conference.

 Follow Becky on Twitter @blaidlaw1

 Kate is a marine ornithology specialist working at Natural England (on maternity leave until January 2024).
 Her work has focused on conservation requirements and pathways for marine birds across England alongside providing advice to developers of offshore windfarms regarding marine birds.
 Kate has previously worked at an environmental consultancy focusing on marine bird interactions with offshore renewables and monitoring of birds at Special Protection Areas.